aya49/flowcytometry_R_course_script/README.md

 **Target audience**: This course is created for anyone interested in analyzing biological samples with single-cell flow cytometry.
 Background in flow cytometry and R/Bioconductor is necessary.

+**Format**: Follow along with the numbered scripts in this repository to go through a full analysis of a single (and optionally multiple) flow cytometry sample.

 ## Learning outcomes

 - Be able to set up the infrastructure for and write basic data analytic scripts in R.